9 of the Best Beaches in Italy To Visit This Summer

 7. Cala Brandinchi, Sardinia

-You can't skip Sardinia when doing a tour of Italy's top beaches.
+You can't skip Sardinia when doing a tour of Italy's top beaches, so be sure to head to Cala Brandinchi.

-Ask any Italian where to find Italy's most scenic beaches and they are bound to name the island of Sardinia.
+Ask any Italian where to find Italy's most scenic beaches and they're bound to name the island of Sardinia.
 The scalloped coastline is lined with dozens of idyllic coves where turquoise waters lap fine white sand, but one of the most beloved Sardinian beaches is Cala Brandinchi.

 The long and narrow strip of sand is backed by a lush pine grove and lined with water so clear that the area is known as “Little Tahiti.”
 The shallow water reaches far out into the sea, making this beach ideal for small children to frolic in the waves.
 Additionally, there are beach clubs renting loungers and umbrellas, as well as free public areas.
 This stunning bay and surrounding coastline is also a popular destination for day trips by boat with stops to swim, snorkel, and partake in water sports.